Sindhu Rajasekaran: Literary works

-Sindhu's debut novel Kaleidoscopic Reflections was longlisted for the Crossword Book Award in 2011.
+Sindhu's debut novel Kaleidoscopic Reflections has two reviews on Amazon and was longlisted for the Crossword Book Award in 2011.
 The novel tells the tale of an inter-caste Tamil family, spanning five generations, and how their destiny is inextricably linked to the fate of India.

-In her second book, So I Let It Be, the themes of love, loss of individuality, sexuality, and an overwhelmingly poignant and profound sense of saudade are explored.
+In her second book, So I Let It Be, the themes of love, loss of individuality, sexuality, and sense of saudade are explored.
 Stories from this collection have previously been featured in literary magazines.
-The Sacred Cow appeared in the internationally acclaimed Asia Literary Review.
+The Sacred Cow appeared in the Asia Literary Review.
 The Routine was published in Elsewhere Lit.
 Huffington Post listed this story among 14 contemporary short stories that will spark your mind.
 Her short story Mountain of God was published in Kitaab.

 Sindhu's acclaimed third book, Smashing the Patriarchy, was published by Aleph Book Company in 2021.
 Centred around the bold voices of millennials and Gen Zs, Smashing the Patriarchy explores how young Indian women from diverse backgrounds ingeniously overcome the patriarchy in their everyday lives.

+In 2021, Canadian feminist literary magazine, Room, published Sindhu’s creative non-fiction Breasts, Being and Nothingness.
+Her poem Unreal love/r(s) appeared in the Association for Scottish Literature’s anthology, New Writing Scotland 42: “Don’t.
+Even.
+Ask.
+Too.
+Hot.” in 2024.

 Her poems Meghdooth and Let Me Molest You have been published by Muse India as part of an anthology of poetry, and So I Let It Be and Mermaid were published in The Dance of the Peacock by Hidden Brook Press, Canada in 2013.

-She has contributed articles on politics and culture to the Scottish magazine Bella Caledonia and India's Impact.
-She was one among the youngest writers invited to participate and speak at the Hyderabad Literary Festival in 2013.
+She has contributed articles on politics and culture to the Scottish website Bella Caledonia and India's Impact.
+She was amongst the youngest writers invited to participate and speak at the Hyderabad Literary Festival in 2013.

 Theatre and film

-Sindhu co-wrote and acted in a play titled The Tiara Gynaelogues, staged at the Edinburgh Festival Fringe in 2011.
+Sindhu co-wrote and performed her playThe Tiara Gynaelogues at the Edinburgh Festival Fringe in 2011.

-She performed spoken word for the premier performance groups Illicit Ink and Writers' Bloc in the UK.
+She performed spoken word for performance groups Illicit Ink and Writers' Bloc in the UK.

-With Ramanujan Sindhu forayed into the world of screenwriting and film production; she is the Assistant Scriptwriter of the film and also the Producer of the film.
+With Ramanujan Sindhu has worked as an Assistant Scriptwriter of the film and also the Producer of the film.
 She set up the production house, Camphor Cinema, in 2012.